MARCO-K/AzureBackupProtection/README.md

 `Get-AzureBackupItemUninitialized -ResourceGroupName Value -RecoveryServicesVault Value -VM Value`

+### Get-AzureBackupProtectionPolicy

+The function "Get-AzureBackupProtectionPolicy" will list all available backup policies for a RecoveryServicesVault:
+It will only show policies for MSSQL workload.

+Returns all unprotected items in a VM.

+`Get-AzureBackupProtectionPolicy -ResourceGroupName Value -RecoveryServicesVault Value`

 ### Get-AzureBackupRecoveryPoint
-The cmdlet Get-AzureBackupRecoveryPoint collects a list of BackupRecoveryPoint for a backedup item.
+The cmdlet Get-AzureBackupRecoveryPoint collects a list of BackupRecoveryPoint for a backed up item.
 By default all BackupRecoveryPoints of the last week will be returned but the start of the date range can be specified.

 Return all BackupRecoveryPoint for a backup items.